Ki Teitzei: Seventh reading—Deuteronomy 24:14–25:19

-In the seventh reading, Moses forbade the Israelites to abuse a needy and destitute laborer, whether an Israelite or a stranger, and were required to pay the laborer's wages on the same day, before the sun set, as the laborer would depend on the wages.
+In the seventh reading, Moses forbade the Israelites to abuse a needy and destitute laborer, whether an Israelite or a stranger, and required them to pay the laborer's wages on the same day before the sun set, since the laborer would depend on them.
 A closed portion ends here.

 In the continuation of the reading, Moses taught that parents were not to be put to death for children, nor were children to be put to death for parents; a person was to be put to death only for the person's own crime.
 A closed portion ends here.